yousufmsoliman/geometry-central/docs/docs/surface/geometry/geometry.md

 `#include "geometrycentral/surface/geometry.h"` to get all geometry interfaces.

-All quantities offer two methods and storage following the same naming pattern.
-For a quantity named `YYYs` (e.g. `faceAreas`), which is defined in an interface `GeometryInterface` (e.g. `IntrinsicGeometry` these will be:
+All quantities offer methods and storage following the same naming pattern.
+For a quantity named `YYYs` (e.g. `faceAreas`), which is defined in an interface `GeometryInterface` (e.g. `IntrinsicGeometry`) the pattern is given below.
+All available quantities are listed in [quantities](quantities.md).

 ??? func "`#!cpp MeshData<> GeometryInterface::YYYs`"
     The member variable array for quantity YYY.
 Initially empty, but can be populated with `requireYYYs()` below.